Frequently asked questions about our meal plans.

 What students must enroll in Meal Plans and which plans?

-1st year students are required to enroll in the Premium Plan.
-Sophomores and first-term transfer students living in campus-owned non-exempt housing are required to enroll in the Premium Plan, the 220 Meal Plan, or the 160 Meal Plan.
-Juniors, Seniors and Graduate students may (but are not required to) enroll in any Meal Plan.
+All first year and second year students are required to live on campus and enroll in a meal plan based on academic standing.
+First year students must enroll in the Premium Plan.
+Second year and transfer students living on campus in non-exempt housing are required to enroll in the Premium Plan, the 220 Meal Plan, or the 160 Meal Plan.
+Juniors, Seniors and Graduate Students many (but are not required to) enroll in any of the 6 meal plans offered.

 How do I enroll in a Meal Plan or change my Meal Plan?